Evidence for ERP-Connected Self-Service Order Replacement

 B2B customer portal development costs range widely based on complexity.
 A focused MVP portal with basic account management, order history, and invoice lookup typically costs $40,000–$100,000.
 Mid-complexity portals with ERP integration, account hierarchies, and quote workflows generally run $100,000–$300,000.
 Enterprise-grade portals with full self-service capabilities, multi-organization structures, complex permissions, and deep ERP/CRM integration can exceed $300,000–$600,000+.
 Ongoing maintenance and support typically add 15–25% of initial build cost annually.
 Always request a scoped estimate after a discovery phase rather than relying on fixed-price quotes.

 A B2B ecommerce store is primarily a buying channel focused on product discovery, cart, and checkout.
-A B2B customer portal is broader — it serves as an authenticated self-service hub where buyers and their account teams manage the full lifecycle of the customer relationship.
+A B2B customer portal is broader - it serves as an authenticated self-service hub where buyers and their account teams manage the full lifecycle of the customer relationship.
 This includes viewing and paying invoices, tracking shipments, managing users and permissions within their organization, submitting and tracking support requests, accessing order history, requesting quotes, and downloading documents.
-The best implementations combine both — embedding commerce functionality within the portal so that repeat ordering, reordering, and quote-to-order workflows are seamless alongside account management features.
+The best implementations combine both - embedding commerce functionality within the portal so that repeat ordering, reordering, and quote-to-order workflows remain consistent alongside account management features.

 Account hierarchies allow a B2B portal to mirror the organizational structure of the buyer.
 A parent company can have multiple subsidiary accounts, divisions, or branches, each with their own users, budgets, and ordering permissions.
 Within each account, role-based access controls define what each user can do - for example, a procurement manager might approve orders above a certain threshold, while a warehouse operator can only view shipment status.
 Permissions typically cover ordering authority, spending limits, catalog visibility, invoice access, user management rights, and approval workflows.
 For manufacturers selling through distributors, multi-tier hierarchies let each layer of the distribution chain access only the information relevant to their role.